Evilmax981/cardapp/README.md

 • External Link Handling
 ________________________________________
 🚀 How to Run the Project

-Clone the repository or download the .zip file.
+1.Clone the repository or download the .zip file.

-Open the project in Android Studio.
+2.Open the project in Android Studio.

-Sync Gradle files.
+3.Sync Gradle files.

-Connect an Android device or launch an emulator.
+4.Connect an Android device or launch an emulator.

-Run the app by clicking ▶️.
+5.Run the app by clicking ▶️.
 ________________________________________
 📄 License
 This project is released under the MIT License.
 See the LICENSE file for more information.